steveculshaw/templesandtombs/README.md

 Hall of Ma'at was discovered about 20 years ago.
 It was hidden by building a museum on top of it !!!<br>

-Knights of the Feather were mentioned fourth crusade of Constantinople.
+Knights of the Feather were mentioned 1204, just before the fifth crusade/sacking of Constantinople.

+Professor Henri reckons we need to head to Constantinople ...<br>
+He has a contact, Asrah Teckin works at the Hagia Sophia Museum.
+She curates the Byzantine antiquities.<br>

+He says the hieroglyphs suggest that the golden feather of truth was used as part of the weighing of the soul.<br>
+<b>Do not enter without the feather !!!</b>